tersesystems/echopraxia/README.md

 Echopraxia is based around three main concepts:

-* Structured Arguments (attached to a logging statement)
+* Structured Logging (API based around structured fields and values)
-* Contextual Logging (attached to a logger)
+* Contextual Logging (API based around building state in loggers)
-* Conditions (attached to loggers, statement, and enabled checks)
+* Conditions (API based around context-aware functions and dynamic scripting)

 Although Echopraxia is tied on the backend to an implementation, it is designed to hide implementation details from you, just as SLF4J hides the details of the logging implementation.
 For example, `logstash-logback-encoder` provides `Markers` or `StructuredArguments`, but you will not see them in the API.
 Instead, Echopraxia works with independent `Field` and `Value` objects that are converted by a `CoreLogger` provided by an implementation.